 For more detail - see BOOK DAYS below

-26 named pools, four well-sited and comfortable huts with heaters and cooking facilities, car parking and easy access to all pools.
+26 named pools, two well-sited and comfortable huts with heaters and cooking facilities, car parking and easy access to all pools.
 Hotel, cafe and provisions store nearby.

 Finavon Castle Water (FCW) is a well-known middle beat of the South Esk with a reputation for excellent sea trout fishing in June and July, and in the right conditions, quality salmon fishing in the spring and autumn.
 The Water is easily accessed from anywhere in the UK via the A90 Dundee to Aberdeen main road, with airports in Edinburgh, Aberdeen and Dundee and mainline railway stations in Dundee and Montrose.